websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/walking-through-the-deployment-life-cycle.md

 # Walking Through the Deployment Life Cycle

-This article will walk you through the steps to deploy a sample module similarly to a normal deployment workflow.
+This article walks through the steps to deploy a sample module using a typical deployment workflow.
 See [Overview of the DXP Cloud Development Workflow](./overview-of-the-dxp-cloud-deployment-workflow.md) for a more comprehensive explanation of the different steps of this workflow.

 1. [Prerequisites](#prerequisites)
 1. [Add the Sample to the Repository](#add-the-sample-to-the-repository)